Introduction / History

 Most Jerba do not live in villages or towns, but on homesteads scattered across the island.
 This practice of dispersed settlements has developed because the Jerba, always fearing invasion by a larger, more powerful nation, found it safer to scatter their homes than to group them in one place.

 Nearly all Jerba are Muslim, and many of them follow the strict Wahhabi sect of Islam.
 Islam is a religion of works based on five essential duties: (1) A Muslim must affirm that there is no god but Allah and Mohammed is his prophet.
 (2) Five times a day he must pray while facing Mecca.
-(3) He must give alms generously.
+(3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.
 In addition to these duties, the Wahhabi have many rules and regulations governing their everyday lives.
 For example, the sect prohibits its members from smoking and gambling.

 The Jerba live under difficult physical circumstances.
 Water on the island is scarce and the overall economy is depressed.
 Migrant workers from the island are forced to endure months of separation from their families.
 In addition, the Jerba-due to their Berber ancestry-are isolated from mainstream Tunisian society, making their lives even more difficult.

 There are virtually no Christians among the Jerba, although the Berber were once vibrant Christians.
 The Christian witness in Tunisia is discouraged by the Muslim government, making any witness to the Jerba difficult.
 There are no missions agencies currently working among the Jerba and no Christian resources are available to them.

 * Ask the Lord of the harvest to send forth Christian laborers into Jerba.